gowthamrao/rameritrade/README.md

 possible.
 That being said, this package could stop working at any point if the acquisition results in the termination of the API.

-Please heed the following warning for the `order_place` function.
+Please heed the following warning for the `td_placeOrder` function.
 WARNING: TRADES THAT ARE SUCCESSFULLY ENTERED WILL BE SUBMITTED IMMEDIATELY THERE IS NO REVIEW PROCESS.
-THE `order_place` FUNCTION HAS HUNDREDS OF POTENTIAL COMBINATIONS AND ONLY A HANDFUL HAVE BEEN TESTED.
+THE `td_placeOrder` FUNCTION HAS HUNDREDS OF POTENTIAL COMBINATIONS AND ONLY A HANDFUL HAVE BEEN TESTED.
 TD AMERITRADE HAS THEIR OWN ERROR HANDLING BUT IF A SUCCESSFUL COMBINATION IS ENTERED IT COULD BE EXECUTED IMMEDIATELY.
 DOUBLE CHECK